-How to Create a NARRATIVE BUDGET

-1 • CHOOSE an image that best represents the church.
-Examples might be the building itself, the congregation seated at services, or the clergy in action.

-2. WRITE a short summary of the congregation and its mission.
+How to Create a SAINT NARRATIVE SWITHEN'S BUDGET Narrative Budget CHOOSE an image that best represents the church.
+Examples might be the building itself, the congregation seated at services. or the clergy in action.
+St. Swithen's is a community of WRITE a short summary of the < summary of congregation and congregation and its mission. mission.> A narrative budget spreads fixed costs, like utilities, facilities, and salaries across program areas so that we see the impact of our money.

-SAINT

-SAINT

-SWITHEN'S
+tens